mrstephenson2142/oldScripts/README.md

 The effort can also be read about here - <https://www.tandfonline.com/eprint/XTMGJJCUJNJQMGYETYGD/full>

+### Excel Office Script

+This script was used to keep track of historical changes month over month in an Excel Web Work Book.
+A range would be appended to a protected sheet.
+This was integrated with power automate to automatically lock the state of the tracker the last day of the month.

 ### simpleCypher

 This script acts as a Vigenere cipher.
 I was reading a book on encryption and it seemed like a fun thing to code up.